Johanna Ivaska – The Boss

 James Conway – Postdoc

 I am a postdoctoral research fellow working on image-based screening approaches and cancer invasion.
 During my undergraduate studies at the University of Adelaide in Australia, I majored in Chemistry and Biochemistry, conducting an honours degree in the lab of Prof. Greg Goodall working on the development of miRNAs as therapeutics in neuroblastoma.
-Moving to the lab of Prof. Paul Timpson in Sydney, my PhD focused on the development of a intravital imaging approach to track therapeutic responses in areas of low oxygen in live mouse xenografts.
+Moving to the lab of Prof. Paul Timpson in Sydney, my PhD focused on the development of a intravital imaging approaches to track therapeutic responses in areas of low oxygen in live mouse xenografts.
 My work is now centred around the development of new fluorescent FRET reporters for RNAi screening of the phosphatases that regulate integrin activity.

 Gautier Follain – Postdoc

 Coming from France, I’m a joint Postdoctoral researcher working in J. Ivaska and G. Jacquement laboratories.
 I obtained my Bachelors, in Cell Biology and Physiology, and, Masters, in Developmental Biology and Stem Cells, from the University of Strabourg.
 I then joined the lab of J. Goetz to study the impact of hemodynamic forces on the metastatic cascade.
 Now, I am working on the role of cell protrusions during PDAC intravascular arrest, adhesion and extravasation.

 A good working day starts with cell culture, keeps on going with imaging of zebrafish embryos and finishes with a beer.

 Hellyeh Hamidi – Research Support Coordinator